scala/docs.scala-lang/_overviews/scala3-book/types-structural.md

 Some use cases, such as modeling database access, are more awkward in statically typed languages than in dynamically typed languages.
 With dynamically typed languages, it’s natural to model a row as a record or object, and to select entries with simple dot notation, e.g. `row.columnName`.

-Achieving the same experience in a statically typed language requires defining a class for every possible row arising from database manipulation --- including rows arising from joins and projections --- and setting up a scheme to map between a row and the class representing it.
+Achieving the same experience in a statically typed language requires defining a class for every possible row arising from database manipulation---including rows arising from joins and projections---and setting up a scheme to map between a row and the class representing it.

 This requires a large amount of boilerplate, which leads developers to trade the advantages of static typing for simpler schemes where column names are represented as strings and passed to other operators, e.g. `row.select("columnName")`.
 This approach forgoes the advantages of static typing, and is still not as natural as the dynamically typed version.